 Encryption

 All device data in transit must be encrypted.
 TLS 1.2 is the minimum acceptable version; TLS 1.3 is preferred.
 For HL7 v2 messages over MLLP, this means configuring MLLP over TLS (sometimes called “secure MLLP” or “HL7 over TLS”).
 For DICOM, this means DICOM TLS.
 For FHIR APIs, HTTPS is mandatory.
+For the application-layer encryption story, see our HIPAA-compliant software development guide.

 Data at rest on the integration engine should also be encrypted, particularly the message store (where Mirth Connect or OIE persists messages for retry and audit purposes).
 These messages often contain PHI extracted from medical devices.